Effects of Hurricane Maria in Puerto Rico: Before landfall

 Maria made its closest approach to St. Croix around 05:00 UTC on September 20.
 It passed within 20 mi of the island; the storm's outer eyewall lashed the island, but the inner eyewall remained offshore.
 Hours later, the outer eyewall hit Vieques, an island off of Puerto Rico's eastern coast.
 By this time, an eyewall replacement cycle had caused Maria to weaken to Category 4 strength.
-Maria made landfall in Puerto Rico, just south of Yabucoa, around 10:15 UTC, with sustained winds of 155 mph and a central pressure of 920 mbar.
-It was the second-strongest recorded hurricane to hit the island, surpassed only by the 1928 San Felipe Segundo hurricane, which is the only Category 5 hurricane to have ever struck Puerto Rico.
+Maria made landfall, just south of Yabucoa, around 10:15 UTC, with sustained winds of 155 mph and a central pressure of 920 mbar.
+It was the second-strongest recorded hurricane to hit the island, surpassed only by the 1928 San Felipe Segundo hurricane, the only Category 5 storm to have struck Puerto Rico.

 Infrastructure and recession

-The Puerto Rico Electric Power Authority (PREPA), whose debt had already reached $9 billion before the hurricane, eventually filed for bankruptcy.
-Aging infrastructure across the island makes the grid more susceptible to damage from storms; the median age of PREPA power plants is 44 years.
-The company's safety record is also not up to par, and local newspapers frequently describe poor maintenance and outdated controls.
+The Puerto Rico Electric Power Authority (PREPA), had $9 billion in debt before the hurricane.
+Aging infrastructure across the island left the grid susceptible to storm damage; the median age of PREPA power plants was 44 years.
+The company's safety record was inadequate.
+Local newspapers frequently described poor maintenance and outdated controls.

-In the decade preceding Maria, Puerto Rico suffered from major financial decline and crippling debt from poor fiscal management.
+In the decade preceding Maria, Puerto Rico suffered from financial decline and crippling debt from poor fiscal management.
 Early in 2017, the territory filed for bankruptcy as its public debt reached $74 billion.
-A change in taxation policy prompted an exodus of lucrative business and reduced tax revenue, and unemployment rates rose to 45%.
+A change in taxation policy prompted an exodus of successful businesses and reduced tax revenue.
+Unemployment rates rose to 45%.